 Trailhead: Immediate right at Mt.
 Norquay Ski Area parking lot

-This narrow, technically difficult, rooted little trail climbs, at times steeply, through thick forest to the summit of Stoney Squaw Mountain.
+This narrow, technically difficult, rooted little trail climbs, at times steeply, through thick forest to the Stoney Lookout.
 If you can “clean” this trail you’re a rock star!
 Enjoy a snack and a well-deserved rest at the viewpoint, with astonishing views of Cascade Mountain and the Bow Valley beyond.
 From there, continue north and descend a rocky, twisting technical trail back to the old ski runs above the Mt.
 Norquay day lodge.
-Connector: Lower Stoney Squaw for a challenging, yet easily accessible loop out of the Town of Banff.
+Connector: Lower Stoney for a challenging, yet easily accessible loop out of the Town of Banff.

 7.9 km of trails